Last Updated: 29 September 2021.

 “Affiliate” means, for the purposes of this Agreement only, (a) any entity, which controls, is controlled by, or is under common control with a Party.
 In this context “control” shall mean (i) ownership by one entity, directly or indirectly, of at least fifty percent (50%) of the voting stock of another entity; (ii) power of one entity to direct the management or policies of another entity by contract or otherwise; or (iii) both entities to be directly or indirectly owned by the same party; or (iv) any other relationship between a party and an entity which both Client and MRT have agreed in writing may be considered an “Affiliate” of a Party; and/or (b) for MRT, any member of the ICON Group.

-“Authorized Clients” means those employees and agents of Client who are authorized to access the MRT Website and/or the Services via Client’s Client Account.
+“Authorized Clients” means those employees of Client who are authorized to access the MRT Website and/or the Services via Client’s Client Account.

 “Confidential Information” has the meaning given to it in Section 4.2.

 “ICON Group” means ICON Clinical Research Limited and its Affiliates.

 “Services” means the PROQOLID™, PROLABELS™, and PROINSIGHT™ databases (collectively, the “Databases”), the information support service, PROVIDE™ (“PROVIDE™”), the Clinical Outcome Assessment Repository (“COAR”) and any other current and/or future services and/or products accessed by a Client via the MRT Website.

 “Special Terms” means any additional terms and conditions agreed in writing between MRT and Client in relation to the MRT Website and/or the Services.

 “Term” has the meaning given to it in Section 11.1.

 “Client” means any natural or legal person (including its employees and affiliates, as applicable), who accesses the MRT Website and/or uses the Services.

 a) Client’s compliance with these Terms and Conditions and,